mithi/react-philosophies/README.md

 Keep in mind that code smells don't necessarily mean that code should be changed.
 A code smell just tells you that you might be able to think of a better way to restructure that code and achieve the same functionality.

-### 1.4 Just because it works, doesn't mean it is right
+### 1.4 You can do bette

-**TIP: Remember that you may not need to put your `state` as a dependency because you can pass a callback function instead.**
+**💁‍♀️ TIP: Remember that you may not need to put your `state` as a dependency because you can pass a callback function instead.**

 You don't need to put `setState` (from `useState`) and `dispatch` (from `useReducer`) in your dependency array for hooks like `useEffect` and `useCallback`.
 ESLint will NOT complain because React guarantees their stability.

 🙈 Example